oceans aware: inform, inspire, involve

 Effective ocean governance also needs coordination.
 There is a leadership gap in the ocean governance structure which the UN’s Special Envoy for SDG14 could fill.
 His role both inside and outside the UN system, working with civil society, the scientific community, the private sector, and other relevant stakeholders, to support the implementation of SDG14 means that he would be well placed to coordinate such efforts.

-Most importantly, the ocean must be brought into the room, given a seat at the table, a voice and a vote – for too long we have governed the ocean with our interests at the forefront.
-It is high time that we turn this around, put aside our short-term economic interests and instead prioritise the health of the ocean.
+Most importantly, the ocean must be brought into the room, given a seat at the table, a voice and a vote – for too long we have governed the ocean with our economic interests at the forefront.
+It is high time that we turn this around, put aside our short-term interest in profit and instead prioritise the health of the ocean.
 Bringing the ocean into the meetings should encourage a turnaround in negotiating processes and galvanize positive ocean action.

 The Ocean Race’s campaign for a Universal Declaration of Ocean Rights